For as long as I’ve been a Firefox user—almost 20 years at this point—it has

 At first it was just hip new sites jumping on a trend like everyone is jumping on dark mode right now (yes, I know I’ve jumped on that one too).
 But then websites I actually use day in, day out started to do it.
 The latest offender, and what finally prompted this post, is the Python documentation.
 1

-What’s annoying is they could have picked any other key, but they picked /
+What’s annoying is they could have picked any other key, but they picked / because

 they know this is already established for search.
 But “find in page” and “jump up to